Skip to main content

 1. At the time of application, acceptance and for the duration of the grant, the applicant (Chief Investigator (CI) must be an Australian citizen, a New Zealand citizen living in Australia, a permanent resident of Australia, or have an appropriate work visa in place.
 All applicants must provide evidence to their host institution to support this criterion.
 Host institutions are responsible for certifying and ensuring that these requirements are met.
 The Dementia Australia Research Foundation may request further information in relation to these requirements, including evidence of residency and/or citizenship.

-2. The CI must have completed at least one year full-time equivalent of their PhD (with confirmation passed) and not more than 10 years post-PhD experience at the time of applying, adjusted for career interruptions / relative to opportunity (i.e. the CI was awarded a PhD or equivalent (DPhil or M.D. by research) on or after 14 August 2013).
+2. The CI must have completed at least one year full-time equivalent of their PhD (with confirmation passed) and not more than 10 years post-PhD experience at the time of applying, adjusted for career interruptions / relative to opportunity (i.e. the CI was awarded a PhD or equivalent (DPhil or M.D. by research) on or after 29 July 2014).
+If applicable, evidence of the applicant’s PhD confirmation must be provided by March 2025.

-4. Research that is to be presented publicly must be approved by an authorised ethics committee, if applicable.
-Please note that grant payments may be withheld until ethics approval has been obtained.
+3. Research that is to be presented publicly must be approved by an authorised ethics committee, if applicable.

 To be eligible for a Research Translation Grant: